 If you would like to do research as an unpaid intern, you must find a faculty member who is interested in supervising you and make the arrangements with the faculty member.
 No reports are required.

-All individuals conducting research in chemical engineering laboratories must pass the departmental safety examination before being admitted to work in the lab.
+All individuals conducting research in chemical engineering laboratories must take lab safety training before being admitted to work in the lab.